Biology runs continuously.

 Stable culture

-Temperature and CO₂ drift the moment cells leave the incubator.
+The environment starts drifting the moment cells leave the incubator.
 Re-equilibration takes time cells don't have.
-In Keystone™, the environment never breaks.
+In Keystone™, the run stays in one stable environment.

 Scheduled actions